 - Schedule and Calendar Meetings

-Education: A bachelor’s degree preferred, but relevant work experience will be considered
+Education: College degree preferred, but persons with relevant work experience or current college students will be considered

 - Experience in supporting and communicating with customers and volunteer leadership preferred